Ed Sullivan: Television

 "Yet," the magazine concluded, "instead of frightening children, Ed Sullivan charms the whole family."
 Sullivan appeared to the audience as an average guy who brought the great acts of show business to their home televisions.
 "Ed Sullivan will last", comedian Fred Allen said, "as long as someone else has talent."
 Frequent guest Alan King said, "Ed does nothing, but he does it better than anyone else in television."
 A typical show would feature a vaudeville act (such as acrobats, jugglers or magicians), one or two popular comedians, a singing star, a figure from the legitimate theater, an appearance by puppet Topo Gigio or a popular athlete.
 The bill was often international in scope, with many European performers appearing along with the American artists.

 Sullivan had a healthy sense of humor about himself and permitted and even encouraged impersonators such as John Byner, Frank Gorshin, Rich Little and especially Will Jordan to imitate him on his show.
 Johnny Carson also performed a fair impression, and even Joan Rivers imitated Sullivan's unique posture.
 The impressionists exaggerated his stiffness, raised shoulders and nasal tenor phrasing, along with some of his commonly used introductions, such as "And now, right here on our stage ...", "For all you youngsters out there ..." and "a really big shew" (his pronunciation of the word "show").
-The latter phrase was in fact in the exclusive domain of his impressionists, as Sullivan never actually spoke the phrase "really big show" during the opening introduction of any episode in the entire history of the series.
+Sullivan never actually spoke the phrase "really big show" during the opening introduction of any episode in the entire history of the series.
 Jordan portrayed Sullivan in the films I Wanna Hold Your Hand, The Buddy Holly Story, The Doors, Mr. Saturday Night, Down with Love and in the 1979 television movie Elvis.

 Sullivan played himself, parodying his mannerisms as directed by Jerry Lewis, in Lewis' 1964 film The Patsy.

 Sullivan inspired a song in the musical Bye Bye Birdie and in 1963 appeared as himself in the film.

 In 1954, Sullivan appeared as a cohost on the television musical special General Foods 25th Anniversary Show: A Salute to Rodgers and Hammerstein.